nmylynh/Data-Structures/notes.md

 These will come in handy when we implement the Linked List.

+Note: A doubly-linked list has pointers on both sides rather than a singly which has a one way pointer.

-The Linked List
+## The Linked List

-My simple implementation of a linked list includes the following methods:
+A simple implementation of a linked list includes the following methods:

-Insert: inserts a new node into the list
+- **Insert:** inserts a new node into the list

-Size: returns size of list
+- **Size:** returns size of list

-Search: searches list for a node containing the requested data and returns that node if found, otherwise raises an error
+- **Search:** searches list for a node containing the requested data and returns that node if found, otherwise raises an error

-Delete: searches list for a node containing the requested data and removes it from list if found, otherwise raises an error
+- **Delete:** searches list for a node containing the requested data and removes it from list if found, otherwise raises an error

+## Doubly Linked List

+It's better to implement a Doubly Linked List because we know what's before and what's next.